nodeshift/nodejs-reference-architecture/docs/operations/distributed-tracing.md

 instead of ElasticSearch.

 ### Integration suggestions

+Data management becomes a critical aspect of distributed tracing.
+Consider:
+- expiring data as it ages out and is no longer relevant
+- volumes and network traffic can become excessive
+- storage costs can be large.

 OpenTelemetry by default installs instrumentation patches for many communication protocols (HTTP, HTTPS, GPRC, etc.).
 Configure OpenTelemetry to install just those patches for protocols that are